Novak Djokovic – a Christian of deep faith

 Free PDF Books on the MAIN PAGE

-Record 24 times Grand Slam winner (equal to Australian Margaret Court women’s 24 grandslam wins, and now a pastor in Perth).
+Grand Slams equal to Australian Margaret Court women’s 24 Grand Slam wins, now a pastor in Perth.

-2016 article, after winning the Australian Open then:
+2016 article, after Novak Djokovic won the Australian Open:

 Djokovic describes himself as “Orthodox Christian” but “less a religious person than a person of faith,” according to the UK’s Guardian.
 He frequently gestures thanks to God on the court.